 At first glance the bible may look like a book that was taken from the shelves of an ancient library.
 Lots of words and not even one picture!

-With only 24 hours and so much to get done, studying the bible may seem like an unnecessary burden in our Christian lives, when we can just read a few verses and just call it a day.
+With only 24 hours and so much to get done, studying the bible may seem like an unnecessary burden in our Christian lives.

 Can’t we just skip studying all together?